mismail1512/ARP/README.md

 - Sends the current state to the Visualizer for rendering.

--*Handles signals:*
+- *Handles signals:*

 SIGUSR1: Pause/resume the simulation.

 SIGUSR2: Reset the simulation.

--Calculates the score:
+- Calculates the score:

 Based on the number of targets reached, time taken, and distance traveled.